vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 ## Dataset
-This guide uses the [Last.fm](http://millionsongdataset.com/lastfm/) tracks dataset, we use the the TEST SET split with about 100k documents.
+This guide uses the [Last.fm](http://millionsongdataset.com/lastfm/) tracks dataset, we use the the *test* split with about 100k documents.
 Note that the dataset is released under the following terms:

 >Research only, strictly non-commercial.
 For details, or if you are unsure, please contact Last.fm.
 >Also, Last.fm has the right to advertise and refer to any work derived from the dataset.